ZeldOcarina/nu-dentistry/dental-insurance.md

       dental network of your favorite dentists is also a huge deciding factor.
 Unless you want to spend time trying to find another amazing dentist you trust, you should make sure that your dentist supports and accepts your plan.
+  - heading: WHAT SHOULD I LOOK FOR WHEN GETTING DENTAL INSURANCE?
+    content: When looking for a great and affordable dental insurance provider, you must consider several factors.
+What do you expect each member of your family will need?
+If you know that your child will need braces or that someone in your family will need to replace a missing tooth, make sure that you find dental insurance that covers implants, <a href='/houston-tx/cosmetic-dentistry/invisalign/'
+      target='_blank' class='paragraph-link'>orthodontic treatment</a>, or any other
+      expected dental treatments.
+When looking at costs, you may be tempted to look solely at premium prices.
+However, you should consider all costs—deductibles, maximum annual limits, and out of pocket expenses.
   - heading: WHAT DO I DO IF I DON’T HAVE DENTAL INSURANCE?
     content: If you don’t have dental insurance, we also have <a href='/dental-financing/' target='_blank' class='paragraph-link'>alternative financing options</a> that